Inderjit1/linux/README-Assignment4.md

 ### 3. What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?

+The numer of exits increased substantially, particularly invalid page and CR access.
-Yes, because shadow paging requires a lot of exit types to be enabled to work, it is expected that the number of exits increases substantially.
+This count is as expected because shadow paging requires a lot of exit types to be enabled to work.
+It is expected that the number of exits increases substantially.

 ### 4.What changed between the two runs (ept vs no-ept)?